poojanagrawal/mesalabs-day1/lab1/README.md

 it using ctrl+C if you're on Linux and Cmd+C if you're on Mac.

 <details> <summary>Show hint</summary>
-In step 7, you reduced the number of pre-main-sequence relaxation steps from 300 to 100.
+You reduced the number of pre-main-sequence relaxation steps from 300 to 100.
 You also set the initial timestep to 1 year, which should be reflected in the lg_dt_years value of the first few steps.
 The He_cntr of the first steps should also show your new value for initial_y.
 You could also compare the values of some metals with your first run if you